Skip to main content

 Supervisor name: Fedor Naumkin

-• Analysis of structure and properties of polyatomic systems composed of a few molecular fragments;
+• Prediction of structure and properties of uncommon molecular systems;

-• Modeling of systems' IR spectra to facilitate their experimental identification and to follow related processes.
+• Simulation of species' IR spectra to enable their experimental identification and to track processes.

 Student responsibilities/tasks: